 INTRODUCTION TO SECONDARY SOURCES

 In legal research, "secondary sources" refer to legal writing that does not emanate from the courts or the legislature, i.e. they are neither judges' decisions nor laws passed by a legislature.
 Secondary materials are the work of one or more authors who analyze the law from a given perspective.
 They include journal articles, monographs (which could be textbooks, case books, or treatises), collections of essays, government studies or reports, conference papers, and continuing legal education programs.
-Obviously, there is ongoing cross-fertilization between primary materials and secondary materials.
-New statutes and court decisions give rise to analysis and discussion in books and articles; likewise, legal drafters and judges may give considerable attention to what legal scholars have had to say about a particular subject.
-Legal texts and articles are "secondary" in that they have no official status or authority as part of our written law.
+Secondary sources in law depend largely on primary sources--new statutes and court decisions give rise to analysis and discussion in books and articles; likewise, legal drafters and judges may give considerable attention to what legal scholars have had to say about a particular subject.
+Nonetheless, legal texts and articles are "secondary" in that they are not law.

 A. The Canadian Encyclopedic Digest

 If you need a very general overview of a subject in Canadian law, particularly if no text has been published on the topic, try using the Canadian Encyclopedic Digest (C.E.D.).
-The Law Library subscribes to the Ontario edition of the C.E.D. in print, as well as the electronic version in Westlaw Canada that combines the Ontario and Western provinces' editions.
+The Law Library subscribes to the Ontario edition of the C.E.D. in print, as well as the electronic version located in Westlaw Canada that combines the Ontario and Western provinces' editions.
 This encyclopedia provides a brief overview of most major areas of law, as well as some more specialized topics.
 The C.E.D. approaches topics in less depth than a monograph on the same subject, but it will identify the issues and refer to the leading cases and statutes.
 The C.E.D. is organized under broad subject headings, called titles, such as Arbitration, Bailment, or Copyright.
 These titles are further broken down into subheadings, allowing you to research broad or specific points of law.
-One note of caution: some parts of the C.E.D. are not as up-to-date, so always check the currency of the information in your particular section.
-The C.E.D. has almost completed a move to its fourth edition, so this should help with currency.
+One note of caution: some parts of the C.E.D. are not as up-to-date as others, so always check the currency of the information in your particular section.

 The C.E.D.
 In Print